Jaonea/hacs-anova-oven/README.md

 > [!IMPORTANT]
-> This branch contains currently code to make it work on the Anova Precision Oven 2.0
+> This fork contains currently code to make it work on the Anova Precision Oven 2.0.
+If you are interested in the version 1, head to the original repository instead.

 # Anova Oven HA integration